Ensuring Orderly Period-End Closing Procedures

 Generally, all employees should be kept well informed of any on-going processes or expectations related to closing procedures.
 Such information can be dispersed through a number of different mediums.

-It is also crucial to maintain open streams of communication for feedback and information sharing throughout the period-end closing process.
+It is also crucial to maintain open streams of communication for feedback and information sharing throughout the period-end closing procedures.
 This can be done through emails, news bulletins, or phone calls.
 However, it is integral that any, even potentially, affected employees are included in these communications.
 Such methods provide a platform for feedback on progress, as well as allowing any issues to be aired and handled.
 These communications ought to occur at regular intervals throughout the closing process, ideally every day or so, so as to catch any potential problems before they become serious.

 A Clear Plan of Action

-Perhaps most important to the conduction of an effective period-end closing process is the implementation of a clear, thoroughly organized plan-of-action.
+Perhaps most important to the conduction of effective period-end closing procedures is the implementation of a clear, thoroughly organized plan-of-action.
 This plan should be efficient, flexible, and responsive to change.
 The closing system ought to be established so that it can respond to any structural changes, issues, or risks that may arise.
 To this end, communication remains exceptionally important.
 Through inter-departmental communication it becomes possible to establish such a plan-of-action, which will take into account the needs and best practices of every division.

 Likewise, it is necessary to use such knowledge to establish a set of internal controls.
 In fact, inter-office communication can serve as a control itself, as it is an excellent means of detecting erroneous or illicit operations before they become problematic.
 It also ensures that such controls remain responsive to the needs of every department affected by closing procedures.